sbt/website/src/reference/04-Detailed-Topics/02-Configuration/14-Testing.md

     fork in Test := true

 specifies that all tests will be executed in a single external JVM.
-See `Forking` for configuring standard options for forking.
+See [Forking][Forking] for configuring standard options for forking.
 More control over how tests are assigned to JVMs and what options to pass to those is available with `testGrouping` key.
 For example in build.sbt: